knownorigin/docs.knownorigin.io/docs/guide/creating-editions.md

 * Collabs
 * Cover images
 * Minting contracts
-* terms of service
+* Terms of service

 ## Supported File Formats

-We currently support the following fail formats:
+We currently support the following file formats:

 * Image formats - `PNG`, `JPG`, `Gif`, `SVG` & `WebP` - (along with animated variants)
 * Video formats - `WebM` & `Mp4`
-* Max file size - `50mb`

-* Cover images (can be used for video content) support a subset of image only formats of a smaller size.
+* Cover images (can be used for video content) and support a subset of image only formats of a smaller size.

+## Max file size

+* `50mb`

 ## Promoting your work